digingbil/com_nxpeasycart/README.md

 - To produce an installable ZIP, run `composer install --no-dev --optimize-autoloader` in a clean workspace, build frontend assets (`npm run build:admin`), and include the trimmed `vendor/` directory plus component files in the package.
 - Do **not** run Composer inside the live Joomla tree; copy or mirror the prepared `vendor/` folder alongside the component when deploying.
 - The manifest living at `administrator/components/com_nxpeasycart/nxpeasycart.xml` follows Joomla’s discovery convention (no `com_` prefix in the filename).
 After copying the component into a site, use **System → Discover** or `php cli/joomla.php extension:discover` to register it, then complete the install from that screen.
+- When developing via symlinks, also symlink the language files into Joomla (`administrator/language/en-GB/com_nxpeasycart*.ini` and `language/en-GB/com_nxpeasycart*.ini`) so admin menu strings resolve.

 ## Admin SPA build